 Many people in North East England hope for fine weather on the second Saturday of July.
 That’s the day of the Durham Miners’ Gala.
 Trade unions parade their banners past the Durham Marriott Hotel Royal County.
 Politicians and union leaders speak from a podium and stage area erected at Durham Racecourse.
 Many beers are sunk over the course of the day.

-The 2023 Durham Miners’ Gala takes place on Saturday 8th July.
+The 2024 Durham Miners’ Gala will take place on Saturday 14th July.

 If the sun shines, as many as 200,000 people can gather in Durham City to attend the event.

 Nicknamed the Big Meeting, the first of the annual events was held back in 1871.
 It soon evolved into one of the United Kingdom’s biggest annual trade union and Labour movement meetings.

 Durham miners’ gala

 All of the region’s deep coal mines have been closed but the union banners from collieries are still paraded through the city to the Racecourse cricket ground, by the River Wear.
 Marching brass bands play along the route.
 It’s the colour and festival atmosphere, as much as the politics, that attract many attendees.

 Durham Marriott Hotel Royal County hotel (Old Elvet; tel.
 0191 386 6821) is one of the key stops along the way.
 Bands play for the dignitaries who traditionally gather on the hotel’s balcony.

 Union leaders and politicians address the gathered crowd during speeches from a podium on the Racecourse cricket ground.
 In 2016 Labour leader Jeremy Corbyn, veteran Member of Parliament for Bolsover Dennis Skinner and Napoleon Gomez, leader of Mexico’s Los Mineros, counted among the speakers.

 Information about various aspects of trade unionism and mining history is displayed inside marquees erected on the cricket ground.